JohannesStutz/100-days-of-code/r1-log.md

 ### R1D11
 Spent a lot of time finishing the [blog post](https://deeplearning.berlin/fastai/privacy/getting%20started/2021/02/09/Background-Blur-Part-1.html) for background blurring.
 Part 1 is online.
 Figured out a better way to do the masking (alpha blending instead of binary mask), will cover this in blog post no. 2 tomorrow.

+### R1D12
+Released [blog post part 2](https://deeplearning.berlin/fastai/privacy/opencv/2021/02/10/Background-Blur-Part-2.html) for the  background blurring project.
+Not too much actual coding today, but improved inference process.
+No more writing frames to disk but passing them directly to the model!
+Tomorrow it's back to the Website Blocker.